 - Dan Shores – Grammy Award winner and managing director, Sono Luminus Studio, Dorian Records

-- Dan Mercurio– Grammy award winner and in-house producer, Sono Luminus in Boyce, Virginia
+- Dan Mercurio– Grammy Award winner and in-house producer, Sono Luminus (Boyce, Virginia)

 You’ll learn in small, focused classes, participate in performance ensembles, record groups and performances, and compose and produce projects.
 This program offers more than great facilities.
 You’ll spend time in the studio; take private voice/instrument lessons; perform in ensembles; learn from distinguished faculty as well as world-class guest artists and lecturers; record at more than 100 recitals and concerts on- and off-campus, across disciplines and in a host of venues; and design your own internship at a place of your choice (including music hubs like New York City, Los Angeles, and Nashville).
 Beginning in your freshman year, you’ll gain hands-on experience in the recording studio, working with state of the art equipment and technology.